-Some notes on using the oscilloscope:
+Some further notes on using the oscilloscope:

-- Connect the BNC coaxial connector to the video input on the back of the laser and the 1 MHZ banana binding posts at the other end.
-To complete the setup, connect channel B of the oscilloscope to the black and red banana posts corresponding to photo-detector 1.
+- 1. Connect channel B of the oscilloscope to the black and red banana posts corresponding to photo-detector 1.
 Connect channel A of the oscilloscope to photo-detector 2.
-Connect the sync output to the oscilloscope external trigger.
-Make sure the audio switch on the DCB is in the off position. - Switch the power to the on position.
+Make sure the audio switch on the DB is in the off position. - 2.
+Switch the DB power switch on.
 The trick is to get strong signals from both beams on the oscilloscope.
 Adjust the oscilloscope until two sinusoidal wave forms are visible on the scope.
 Both waves should be 1 MHZ over 2 volts peak to peak.
 For the best measurement procedure, adjust the amplitude of both signals to be the same.
 Do this in the DC coupled mode.

-Note: If either of the signals is weak, it means you are not receiving the signals directly into the photodetector.
+Note: If either of the signals is weak, it means you are not receiving the signals directly into the photo-detector.
 Think about adjustments you can make to get stronger signals.